-During due diligence, the private equity investment team assesses ESG considerations (including both risk factors and opportunities) related to each prospective investment as well as possible risk mitigation strategies.
-In certain cases, the investment team may hire external advisors and data providers to perform more specific diligence when required.
-This could include an environmental review or a health and safety evaluation, for example.
-The investment team will seek to obtain ESG data (where applicable) from a number of direct and third-party sources, and undertakes its own proprietary research and analysis to understand specific ESG opportunities and risks for each investment.
-In the context of its private equity investment program, Northleaf may obtain ESG information from the fund manager or at the company level (as applicable depending on the type of investment being considered – as explained in greater detail below).
+During due diligence, the Investment Team assesses ESG considerations (including both risk factors and opportunities) related to each prospective investment as well as possible risk mitigation strategies.
+In certain cases, the Investment Team may hire external advisors and data providers to perform more specific diligence when required.
+For example, this could include an environmental review or a health and safety evaluation.
+The Investment Team will seek to obtain ESG data (where applicable) from a number of direct and third-party sources, and undertakes its own proprietary research and analysis to understand specific ESG opportunities and risks for each investment.
+In the context of its private equity investment program, Northleaf may obtain ESG information from the private equity fund manager or at the company level.
 At the company level, this could include, for example, a track record of workplace safety incidents or independent research of the company's ESG history through news articles and other databases, including World Check One from Thomson Reuters.

 5. What channels do you use to communicate ESG-related information to clients and/or the public?
 Do you produce thought leadership (written reports and publications)?
 If so, is the information available to the public?
 Please provide links, if applicable.

 Northleaf prepares a comprehensive ESG report annually.
 Northleaf’s 2021 ESG Report is available on the Firm's website located here.
-In addition to this annual report, Northleaf provides investors with regular updates on material ESG-related matters through its comprehensive investor reporting processes, including, but not limited to its quarterly reports, in-person updates, Northleaf’s Annual Investor Conference and semi-annual conference calls, as well as ad-hoc communications.
+In addition to this annual report, Northleaf provides investors with regular updates on material ESG-related matters through its comprehensive investor reporting processes, including, but not limited to its quarterly reports, in person updates, the Firm’s Annual Investor Conference presentations and semi-annual update calls, as well as ad-hoc communications.

 6. Do you have periodic reviews of your ESG process/approach to assess its effectiveness?
 What are the results?
 What would cause you to disregard ESG issues in your investment/analysis decisions?

-At the asset class level, ESG considerations form an important part of the investment reviews undertaken by each Northleaf investment team on a regular (and at least quarterly) basis.
-Northleaf works with its investment partners and portfolio company management teams to develop and improve ESG-related practices, performance and reporting as appropriate, taking into account the specific nature of the investment relationship.
-More specifically, with respect to its private equity investment program, the following approach is taken depending on the nature of the investment:
+As described in response to question 2, ESG considerations form an important part of the investment reviews undertaken by the Investment Team on a regular (and at least quarterly) basis.
+Northleaf works with its investment partners and portfolio company management teams to develop and improve ESG-related practices, performance and reporting as appropriate, considering the specific nature of the investment relationship.
+More specifically, with respect to Northleaf’s private equity investment program, the following approach is taken depending on the nature of the investment:

-- For indirect/fund-based investments (including primary and secondary fund investments), over the life of each investment, the investment team monitors and updates the ESG engagement score ascribed to a fund manager at the time an investment was made.
-The investment team engages with fund managers on a regular basis through quarterly update meetings, annual general meetings or advisory board meetings as appropriate.
-Updated ESG scores and any material ESG matters are discussed with the Investment Committee and investment team at regular quarterly portfolio review meetings.
+- For indirect/fund-based investments (including primary and secondary fund investments), over the life of each investment, the Investment Team monitors and updates the ESG engagement score ascribed to a private equity fund manager at the time an investment was made.
+The Investment Team engages with private equity fund managers on a regular basis through quarterly update meetings, annual general meetings, or advisory board meetings as appropriate.
+Updated ESG scores and any material ESG matters are discussed with the Investment Committee and Investment Team at regular quarterly portfolio review meetings.

-- For direct investments (including secondary direct investments), over the life of each investment, the investment team regularly re-assesses ESG considerations, risks and opportunities through ongoing discussions with management teams, fund managers and other investors as applicable.
-Any material findings are recorded on a Direct Investment Monitoring Template which forms the basis for discussion with the Investment Committee and investment team at regular quarterly portfolio review meetings.
+- For direct investments (including secondary direct investments), over the life of each investment, the Investment Team regularly re-assesses ESG considerations, risks and opportunities through ongoing discussions with management teams, private equity fund managers and other investors as applicable.
+Any material findings are recorded on a Direct Investment Monitoring Template which forms the basis for discussion with the Investment Committee and Investment Team at regular quarterly portfolio review meetings.